dozieu/jabbermaker/README.md

 Overview
 =============

-Jabbermaker is Python script that lets you create cisco jabber profiles for PC/MAC, iphone , android and tablet devices.
+Jabbermaker is Python script that lets you create cisco jabber phone profiles for PC/MAC, iphone , android and tablet devices.
 It will also create a new directory number if user selects to do so.
 The script with create the jabber device profile, add a specified line and associate the device to a specified user.

+Try the dockerized web gui version https://hub.docker.com/r/dozieu/collabtools-v01

 How it does
 =============